March 24, 2026

 What Tolling Rules Can Pause a Florida Statute of Limitations?

-“Tolling” means pausing or extending the running of a limitations period.
-Florida’s tolling rules are limited, and courts do not apply them casually.
-The key tolling statute is Fla.
-Stat. § 95.051, which lists specific circumstances that can toll a limitations period.
+“Tolling” means pausing the running of a limitations period.
+Florida’s tolling rules are limited.
+Fla.
+Stat. § 95.051 lists specific grounds that may toll a limitations period, but whether a ground applies depends on the facts and the type of claim.

 How Did Florida’s 2023 Tort Reform Change Personal Injury Deadlines?